 This place is where the remaining Jews ended up after most of them were expelled.
 It's pretty striking how difficult the Portuguese Christians were after the very tolerant rule of the Moors ended in the 15th century.

 This area is the center of Lisbon's nightlife attracting a more multicultural mix representing the city's new population.
 This place is also where those who love non-mainstream music go, and there are many pubs to cater to various interests.

 Explore Lisbon Riding the Trams

-Used to be called Americanos because the tram cars were imported from the United States.
-The tram cars are the most interesting way to explore the traditional neighbourhoods of Lisbon, and with open windows you can make fun of the the tourists limping by in their bedraggled legion.
-Best suited for Lisbon's steep narrow streets, it is quite an experience to take this, at least, once in your visit here.
+They are the most exciting way to explore the traditional neighborhoods of Lisbon, and with open windows, you can make fun of the tourists limping by in their bedraggled legion.
+Best suited for Lisbon's steep, narrow streets, it is quite an experience to take this, at least, once in your visit here.